finos/legend-studio/CONTRIBUTING.md

 # and integration test suites.
 yarn test

-# Re-run tests on changes.
+# Rerun tests on changes.
 # NOTE: you can also install `watchman` if the startup time seems slow.
 yarn test:watch